 Check out these awesome tips on how to enjoy Christmas without going broke:

-Today we have a guest post by Tina Roth.
+Today we have a guest post by Tina Roth regarding money misconceptions about women in society.
 Check out her bio at the end of the post.

 Women have always been discriminated against.
 Women have been denied several rights – the right to vote, the right to work outside the home, and more.
 Time has changed now, we live in a gender neutral society where men and women are considered equal.